Poutchouli/XLSCSV2SQL/README.md

 ## 🚀 Features

 ### Phase 1 (Current Implementation)
+- **Automatic Database Initialization**: The app automatically initializes DuckDB when it starts, with clear status indicators
 - **Drag & Drop CSV Import**: Simply drag CSV files onto the canvas to import them as database tables
 - **CSV Preview Modal**: Preview your data before import with configurable separator and header options
 - **Advanced CSV Parsing**: Powered by Papa Parse for robust CSV handling with automatic type detection